wkumari/draft-wkumari-opsawg-sdi/README.md

        B.1.2.
 Step 1.2: Generate the certificate signing request. .
 16
        B.1.3.
 Step 1.3: Generate the (self signed) certificate itself. . . . . . . . . . . . . . . . . . . . . . . .
 17
      B.2.
-Step 2: Generating the encrypted config.  . . . . . . . .
+Step 2: Generating the encrypted configuration. . . . . .
 17
        B.2.1.
 Step 2.1: Fetch the certificate.  . . . . . . . . . .
 17
        B.2.2.
 Step 2.2: Encrypt the configuration file. . . . . . .
 17
        B.2.3.
 Step 2.3: Copy configuration to the configuration

-Kumari & Doyle          Expires November 12, 2020               [Page 2]
+Kumari & Doyle          Expires November 21, 2020               [Page 2]

 Internet-Draft            Secure Device Install                 May 2020

                server. . . . . . . . . . . . . . . . . . . . . . . .
 17
      B.3.
-Step 3: Decrypting and using the config.  . . . . . . . .
+Step 3: Decrypting and using the configuration. . . . . .
 17
        B.3.1.
 Step 3.1: Fetch encrypted configuration file from configuration server. . . . . . . . . . . . . . . . .
 18
        B.3.2.
-Step 3.2: Decrypt and use the config. . . . . . . . .
+Step 3.2: Decrypt and use the configuration.  . . . .
 18
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
 18

 1. Introduction

    In a growing, global network, significant amounts of time and money are spent deploying new devices and "forklift" upgrading existing devices.
-In many cases, these devices are in shared datacenters (for example, Internet Exchange Points (IXP) or "carrier neutral datacenters"), which have staff on hand that can be contracted to perform tasks including physical installs, device reboots, loading initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations.
-For example, many network devices will attempt to use DHCP [RFC2131]to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.
+In many cases, these devices are in shared facilities (for example, Internet Exchange Points (IXP) or "carrier-neutral datacenters"), which have staff on hand that can be contracted to perform tasks including physical installs, device reboots, loading initial configurations, etc.  There are also a number of (often proprietary) protocols to perform initial device installs and configurations.
+For example, many network devices will attempt to use DHCP [RFC2131] to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.

-   The configurations of network devices contain a significant amount of security related and proprietary information (for example, RADIUS [RFC2865] or TACACS+ [I-D.ietf-opsawg-tacacs] secrets).
-Exposing these to a third party to load onto a new device (or using an auto- install technique which fetch an unencrypted configuration file via TFTP [RFC1350]) or something similar is an unacceptable security risk for many operators, and so they send employees to remote locations to perform the initial configuration work; this costs, time and money.
+   The configurations of network devices contain a significant amount of security-related and proprietary information (for example, RADIUS [RFC2865] or TACACS+ [I-D.ietf-opsawg-tacacs] secrets).
+Exposing these to a third party to load onto a new device (or using an auto- install technique which fetches an unencrypted configuration file via TFTP [RFC1350]) or something similar is an unacceptable security risk for many operators, and so they send employees to remote locations to perform the initial configuration work; this costs time and money.

    There are some workarounds to this, such as asking the vendor to pre- configure the device before shipping it; asking the remote support to